Jaymon/endpoints/README.md

 ### Start a Server

-Now that you have your `controllers.py`, let's use the built-in WSGI server to serve them:
+Now that you have your `controllers.py`, let's use the built-in WSGI server to serve them, we'll set our `controllers.py` file as the [controller prefix](docs/PREFIXES.md) so Endpoints will know where to find the [Controller classes](docs/CONTROLLERS.md) we just defined:

     $ endpoints --prefix=controllers --host=localhost:8000